 I took a look inside the Mettler thread box and I found a gorgeous set of multicolor thread.
-I thought I could do decorative stitches with Mettler Poly Sheen Multi embroidery thread.
+I thought I could sew decorative stitches on an apron with Mettler Poly Sheen Multi

 So you wonder if the embroidery thread is suitable for sewing?
 Yes, in the information below, you can find that it can be used for embroidery and quilting as well as for sewing and overlocking.